AnggaR96s/Reforestation/README.md

-## I used to think I was indecisive, but now I'm not sure.
+## Thanks for explaining the word "many" to me.
+It means a lot.